jetstream-cloud/js2docs/docs/faq/general-faq.md

 ### How do I share a volume between virtual machines?

 You can’t easily share volumes in OpenStack without deploying a Shared File System service.
 However, the native Openstack Manila filesystems-as-a-service option is available.

 Instructions for using manila on Jetstream2 are here:

 [Manila - Filesystems-as-a-service - on Jetstream2](https://docs.jetstream-cloud.org/general/manila/#manila-filesystems-as-a-service-on-jetstream2)

+---

+### Can I set the password for a user on my virtual machine?

+We generally don't recommend using password authentication on Jetstream2, recommending that you use SSH keys for access.
+That said, if you need to set a password for console access or for some other reason, you can do it like this:

+    sudo passwd *username*